EU or US: Who's in charge of Kosovo-Serbia talks?

 The US president's son, 42-year old businessman Donald Trump Jr., also retweeted Perdue, adding: "There are 650 US troops in Kosovo.
 Time to get them home".

-Perdue's reference to "duties" comes after Kosovo imposed a steep tax on Serbian imports in 2018 because Serbia blocked its recognition by international bodies.
+Perdue's reference to "abolishing duties" comes after Kosovo imposed a tax on Serbian imports in 2018 because Serbia had blocked its recognition by international bodies.

 The 650 US troops are the largest contingent out of 3,526 soldiers in a Nato peacekeeping force in Kosovo.

+The US also led the air strikes that ended the Kosovo War in 1999, giving the American flag added symbolic weight.

-"Nato remains fully committed to our Kfor [Kosovo Force] mission, which ... continues to provide a safe and secure environment and freedom of movement for all communities in Kosovo," a Nato official said in reaction to the US tweets.
+"Nato remains fully committed to our Kfor [Kosovo Force] mission, which ... continues to provide a safe and secure environment and freedom of movement for all communities in Kosovo," a Nato official told EUobserver in reaction to the US tweets.

-The new US pressure comes after EU-led Kosovo-Serbia talks on "normalising relations" stalled in November 2018.
+The US pressure comes after EU-led Kosovo-Serbia talks on "normalising relations" stalled in November 2018.

 Kosovo president Hashim Thaçi and Serbian president Aleksandar Vučić sometimes rubbed shoulders at international events, such as the Munich Security Conference.

-But the formal EU-led talks never resumed even though EU foreign relations chief Josep Borrell went to Pristina and Belgrade in January.
+But the formal EU-led negotiations never resumed even though EU foreign relations chief Josep Borrell had called for it in when he went to Pristina and Belgrade in January.

 At the same time, Grenell managed to organise talks between Thaçi and Vučić at the White House on 3 March.